iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> I've just lost mum to cancer , this App is brilliant.
+Using your data while you're sleeping.
+It's a WAY better contribution to search than hearts on a page.
+I'm actually doing something.
+Plug in charge and start the App, do it. 💗 Please stop hijacking my dream lab project.
+When I want to support corona virus research, I'll do it.
+I should be able to choose who I want to support and when.<br> :date: __2021-07-15 11:02:56__

 > Revises to one star because the app is automatically changed twice the project I want to support.
 It chose Corona-AI (Phase 4) instead Cancer Research (Phase 2).
 Also no news in the news section for the last 6 months so for me app looks abandoned<br> :date: __2021-07-08 00:22:15__